 Perenco is deeply committed to contributing to the economic and social development of the countries where we operate.
 Fostering the creation of local businesses, accompanying micro-entrepreneurship and supporting employment and training are all objectives that rally our teams.

 Promoting Local Employment

 Perenco sometimes operates in remote, even isolated areas where the company is actually a major economic presence.
 As a consequence we are particularly careful to encourage the creation of local employment.
 Also, to promote access to employment through training.
 Perenco foments the creation of local enterprises as part of our subsidiaries’ projects.
 The idea is to encourage local businesses to take part in our operations and play a role in constructing, maintaining and safeguarding our infrastructure.

 For example the FLNG unit alone (the first floating liquefaction plant in the world) installed off Kribi has generated over 700 jobs.

 Supporting Entrepreneurial Projects

 In Vietnam and Cameroon, Perenco has chosen to provide support through the European Institute for Cooperation and Development (IECD), which encourages human and economic development through education, training, entrepreneurship and improved access to employment for young people.

 Perenco thereby funds the Small & Micro Entrepreneurs (SME) Support programme, to accompany local populations and help them develop their business activity in a structured and sustainable manner.
-In Vietnam several hundred entrepreneurs from Ho Chi Minh have already benefited from the programme.
-They have discovered new management tools, improved their knowledge in marketing and enterprise creation and also built up their confidence through individual coaching and networking events.
+In Vietnam thousands entrepreneurs from Ho Chi Minh City (HCMC) have already benefited from the programme.
+They have discovered new management tools, improved their knowledge in marketing, enterprise creation and also built up their confidence through individual coaching and networking events.
 The program has recently expanded outside of HCMC to reach entrepreneurs from the Mekong Delta and communities in the north thanks to the IECD's "Train of trainers".